-D.1.2 Volatile Organic Compound (VOC) [326 IAC 8-4-4] [326 IAC 8-4-9]
+D.1.1 Bulk Gasoline Terminals [326 IAC 8-4-4]

-Pursuant to 326 IAC 8-4-4:
+Pursuant to 326 IAC 8-4-4 (Bulk Gasoline Terminals), no owner or operator of a bulk gasoline terminal shall permit the loading of gasoline into any transport, excluding railroad tank cars, or barges, unless:

-- (a) The Permittee of this bulk gasoline terminal shall not permit the loading of gasoline into any transport, excluding railroad tank cars, or barges, unless: - (1) The bulk gasoline terminal is equipped with a vapor control system, in good working order, in operation and consisting of one of the following: - (A) An adsorber or condensation system which processes and recovers vapors and gases from the equipment being controlled, releasing to the atmosphere no more than 80 milligrams of VOC per liter of gasoline loaded. - (B) A vapor collection system which directs all vapors to a fuel gas system or incinerator. - (C) An approved control system, demonstrated to have control efficiency equivalent to or greater than a system releasing to the atmosphere no more than 80 milligrams of VOC per liter of gasoline loaded. - (2) Displaced vapors and gases are vented only to the vapor control system.

-- (3) A means is provided to prevent liquid drainage from the loading device when it is not in use or to accomplish complete drainage before the loading device is disconnected. - (4) All loading and vapor lines are equipped with fittings which make vaportight connections and which will be closed upon disconnection. - (b) If employees of the owner of the bulk gasoline terminal are not present during loading, it shall be the responsibility of the owner of the transport to make certain the vapor control system is attached to the transport.
-The owner of the terminal shall take all reasonable steps to insure that owners of transports loading at the terminal during unsupervised times comply with these conditions.
+- (a) The bulk gasoline terminal is equipped with a vapor control system, in good working order, in operation and consisting of one of the following: - (1) An adsorber or condensation system which processes and recovers vapors and gases from the equipment being controlled, releasing no more than 80 mg/l of VOC to the atmosphere. - (2) A vapor collection system which directs all vapors to a fuel gas system or incinerator. - (3) An approved control system, demonstrated to have control efficiency equivalent to or greater than clause (1) above. - (b) Displaced vapors and gases are vented only to the vapor control system. - (c) A means is provided to prevent liquid drainage from the loading device when it is not in use or to accomplish complete drainage before the loading device is disconnected. - (d) All loading and vapor lines are equipped with fittings which make vapor-tight connections and which will be closed upon disconnection. - (e) If employees of the owner of the bulk gasoline terminal are not present during loading, it shall be the responsibility of the owner of the transport to make certain the vapor control system is attached to the transport.
+The owner of the terminal shall take all reasonable steps to insure that owners of transports loading at the terminal during unsupervised times comply with this section.